-Portland police shoot carjacking suspect at homeless shelter
+Portland police shoot, kill suspect inside homeless shelter

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

-Police found the man they believed to be the driver nearby around 8 p.m.

-Burley says during their encounter, multiple officers fired at the man, who died.
 No officers or bystanders were injured.

+A few witnesses to the shooting told the newspaper that the police were justified in taking lethal action.
+They said the man had gone into the shelter and was slashing and stabbing himself with a knife before lunging at officers.

+“We were all scared for our lives,” said Morgan Thomas Pickering, of Portland.
+He said the scene was “horrific” and the man was acting erratically.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com